docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-class.rst

 String

-The locale of this application, the locale portion of an application specifier; see "Application specifiers" on page 191.
+The locale of this application, the locale portion of an application specifier; see :ref:`application-specifiers`.
 When a message is sent, this is the locale of the sending application.
 Read only.

 appName